-Blades are extremely unforgiving on any off-center strike and mostly used by professional and highly experienced golfers that find the center of the face every shot.
+Blades are extremely unforgiving on any off-center strike and are mostly used by professional and highly experienced golfers that find the center of the face with every shot.

 Players’ irons are ideal for the top one percent of golfers.
-That is golfers with a single-digit handicap and mostly available as blades or minimal cavity back.
-Although they are some of the best looking clubs available, it is only recommended for quality ball-strikers since the clubheads are generally small and unforgiving.
+That is golfers with a single-digit handicap.
+These are mostly available as blades or with a minimal cavity back.
+Although they are some of the best-looking clubs available, it is only recommended for quality ball-strikers since the clubheads are generally small and unforgiving.

 Center strikes travel further and provides an exceptional good feel and feedback making these clubs ideal if you want to shape shots.